Christopher Landon (filmmaker): Personal life

 Landon came out as gay in 1999, having only written the script of Another Day in Paradise, unafraid of his sexuality harming his career potential.
 He says that growing up he was called a "faggot" by peers at his high school.
-His mother, a Christian, initially refused to accept his sexuality, but he told her, "I don't even know if I believe in God, but if I do, he gave you a gay son so that you can start confronting some of these issues and get yourself out of the box you've placed yourself in for so long."
+His mother, a Christian, refused to accept his sexuality.
 His stepmother, Cindy Clerico, his father's next wife, told him that both she and his father suspected he was gay.

+Landon has a partner, Cody Morris.
+The couple have two children together.